JeffreyCarson/DevOpsArtGalleryIntegration/README.md

 # Build and Deploy Infastructure

 To automatically build and deploy, I have a separate GitHub Action to automate building a docker image and pushing it to GitHub Packages.
-When I push to main.
+This also happens when I push to main.

 # To Run Docker Image (On MacOS)